 To search for a spring, click Search Springs on the Homepage.
-This opens a new screen (Figure 5) with many search options for finding a spring, including entering a bounding box or point radius search from the latitude and longitude in decimal degrees, and locality criteria, such as the Country, State/Province, County, Land Unit Detail, and USGS Quad.
+This opens a new screen (Figure 5) with many search options for finding a spring.
+Options include entering a bounding box or point radius search from a current location or a known latitude and longitude in decimal degrees.
+Springs also may be found using locality criteria, such as the Country, State/Province, County, Land Unit Detail, and USGS Quad.
 Watch a short video of this here.

 Finding a spring by entering the name is possible, but keep in mind that many springs have the same name.
 Also some are misspelled in the source database (NHD, etc) or the name is missing entirely and the spring is listed as unnamed.
 The other parameters are much more likely to yield the spring you seek.

 The Country, State, County, Land Unit, and Land Unit Detail drop-down fields are successively linked to limit options for data entry based on previous selections.
 Once the country is entered, such as “Canada”, only Canadian provinces are listed in the State/Province dropdown field.
 Upon entering “Alberta”, only Alberta counties are listed.

 Throughout the database, with few exceptions, no other values may be entered in the dropdown fields other than those listed.
 This eliminates the potential for misspellings and incorrect entries, and assures consistency of data for reporting and analysis.
 For example, requiring that species are always entered the same way makes it possible to view all occurrences of that species throughout the database.